Temperature transducers and Peltier coolers

 Ubiquity: When it comes to temperature sensors, the world provides us with an embarrassment of riches: Every material responds in some way to a change in temperature: change density, change color, change resistivity, change thermal conductivity...
 Here we explore some of the material changes beneficial for instrumentation sensors.

-Specs: accuracy; range of responsiveness, speed of response; spatial localization.
+Specs: accuracy; speed of response; spatial localization.
 We want change in temperature to result in a voltage change.
 Liquid crystal fever strips and mercury bulb thermometers don't qualify as "instrumentation".

 Temperature dependence of materials